Sherman Alexie addresses the sexual-misconduct allegations that have led to fallout

 On Feb.
 23, author Litsa Dremousis began a long Twitter thread, writing she’d “known about the allegations against Sherman Alexie for months now” and that “by my count, there are now over 20 women who are accusing him of harassment.”

 In his Wednesday statement, Alexie said he and Dremousis had a sexual relationship that ended in 2015.
-But ,he said, she has continued to attend most of his public events since then.
+But, he said, she has continued to attend most of his public events since then.
 He also said that Dremousis sent an email to Alexie’s wife last October, “in which she informed her of our past sexual relationship” and later “posted something on my wife’s Facebook page that frightened my wife.

 “Since then, Ms. Dremousis has continually tweeted and spoken in public about my behavior, making accusations based on rumors and hearsay and quoting anonymous sources,” he said in his statement.